nsmaciej/kale/docs/Notes.md

   Scratch mode.
 * A rough 'compactness' setting which would decide how much 'visual sugar' should be applied for the sake of brevity.
-* Since Kale will not be filed oriented it would be nice if the function browser had some kind of Sublime Text mini map like preview of each function.
+* Since Kale will not be file oriented it would be nice if the function browser had some kind of Sublime Text mini map like preview of each function.

+## Potential shortcuts

+* Enter - Insert a new hole in the closest group ancestor (possibly already selected)
+* Esc - Edit exit a modal interface or select next parent
+* Space - Insert a new hole in the closest call ancestor (possibly already selected) In the future it might also interact with data structures like lists
+* Arrow keys - should the meaning change on the 'direction' of the expression?
+  It makes sense that up/down should move between siblings in group expressions, but left/right makes more sense for calls.
+I feel like thinking about this visually will be more helpful than thinking about the underlying AST, but it might make sense to test that.

 ## Selling points